Hello Are you worried about your Pet? We’re here to help…

 What to do when your dog is pooping blood?

 If your dog is pooing blood you should always contact a vet to rule out anything serious and ensure they receive any necessary treatment.
-While in some cases blood in your dog’s stool can indicate something serious, there are also many milder causes which can be treated and resolved quickly.
+While in some cases blood in your dog’s stool can indicate something serious, there are also many milder causes which can be treated.
 Be prepared to describe your dog’s poo (is it hard or soft, is the blood bright red or dark?) and any details leading up to the bloody poo that could help diagnose the problem.
 If you can collect a sample of your dog’s poo to show the vet, even better.

 What does blood in dog poop look like?

 The blood in your dog’s poo can look bright red (and fresh) which is usually due to bleeding in the lower digestive tract, or dark/black and tar-like, indicating digested blood coming from the upper digestive tract.
 You might also notice drops of blood dripping from your dog’s anus as they pass faeces.
-The appearance of your dog’s bloody poo can help indicate what is causing it so be sure to tell the vet what it looks like to help them make a diagnosis.
+The appearance of your dog’s bloody poo can help indicate what is causing it, so be sure to tell the vet what it looks like to help them make a diagnosis.

 Why is my dog pooping blood and vomiting?